aurelius-in/agentic-portfolio/docs/FAQ.md

 Use `docs/README-PRINT.md`.

 **Is there a live demo?**
 Links point to repo-level instructions.
-Walkthroughs and UI previews illustrate representative flows and all software may also be run in explored in live environments via instructions provided in each repository's README.md.
+Walkthroughs and UI previews illustrate representative flows and all software may also be easily run to explore UI/UX in live environments locally via clear instructions provided in each repository's README.md.